Ural Automotive Plant: Modern history

 In 2015 production of a brand new truck began, the cabin of the new Ural Next unified with GAZ Gazelle NEXT LCV.
 The engine has increased power (312 hp).
 AWD system management became electro-pneumatic push-button.
 The lighting equipment uses LEDs.
-The instrument panel is an LCD display, and there is the USB-port.
+The instrument panel is an LCD, and there is the USB-port.
 The basic package includes: electric power windows, central door lock with remote control, audio system with control buttons on the steering wheel, exterior mirrors with heating, air suspended driver's seat, heated fuel filter and fuel in-line, adjustable height steering wheel, and on-board computer.
 Additional optional equipment includes ABS, air conditioning, locking of differential, auxiliary fuel tank, engine block heater, and a set of door pockets.

 Ural New SUV

 In 2023 the Ural company will consider the option of starting the production of cars.
-This is what the Urals can use, which will release its own car in a short time - it will be the first SUV for the company from Miass called the Ural New 2022-2023.
+This is what the Urals can use, which will release its own car in a short time - it will be the first SUV for the company from Miass called the Ural New 2022–2023.